PrefectHQ/prefect-gcp/docs/index.md

 ### Using Prefect with Google Cloud Run

-`prefect_gcp` allows you to interact with Google Cloud Run with Prefect flows.
+`prefect_gcp` allows you to run your Prefect flows on the on-demand infrastructure of Google Cloud Run.

 The snippets below show how you can use `prefect_gcp` to run a job on Cloud Run.
 It uses the `CloudRunJob` block within a flow or as [Prefect infrastructure](https://docs.prefect.io/concepts/infrastructure/).